Best Toys Ever (2017)

 Anybody want to argue with them?
 I doubt it.

 It’s an important reminder that the best things in life – and often in ministry, leadership, business and family – are the simple things.

 The dilemma is how our culture seems to refuse to give simplicity a place.

 But think about when it insists on intruding and the wake it leaves behind.

 For example, imagine a snowstorm brings your town to a standstill.
-You stocked up on bread and milk and a few other things you didn’t really need, so when the storm hits you settle in.
+You stock up on bread and milk and a few other things you don’t really need, and when the storm hits you settle in.
 The power goes out, so you light candles and gather by the fireplace for warmth.
 Board games that have been gathering dust for years are pulled out.
 You play them and have more fun than you can remember.
-You venture outside and actually play – throwing snowballs, making snow angels, building a snowman.
+You venture outside and actually play—throwing snowballs, making snow-angels, building a snowman.